aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/postscript-shapes/_index.md

 ---
-title: Generate a Rectangle in PostScript Using Aspose.Page for Java
+title: Draw a Rectangle Using Java
-linktitle: Generate a Rectangle in PostScript Using Aspose.Page for Java
+linktitle: Draw a Rectangle Using Java
 second_title: Aspose.Page Java API
 description: Learn how to generate a rectangle in PostScript using Aspose.Page for Java.
 Follow step‑by‑step tutorials to add ellipses, rectangles, and customize shapes effortlessly.
 weight: 34